Cutaneous lymphoma is also known as lymphoma of the skin

 Patient Care and Treatment

-The Cutaneous Lymphoma Clinic at the University of Michigan Health System provides diagnosis and treatment to those with this type of cancer.
+The Cutaneous Lymphoma Clinic at the University of Michigan Comprehensive Cancer Center provides diagnosis and treatment to those with this type of cancer.
 Our clinic follows a team approach to care.
 Patients have their situation discussed not only by our dermatologist oncologists, but also by radiation oncologists, surgical oncologists, registered nurses and social workers.
 By having everyone involved, a personalized treatment plan is developed.
 In most cases, this discussion happens the same day as the appointment.

 Since our program is part of the U-M Comprehensive Cancer Center, our patients have access to Patient Support Services.
 To fully understand what this means, please take time to visit the support services area of this website.
 We outline the services available to our patients at every point in their care.